The best (almost) unlimited mobile phone plans

 For those who watch YouTube videos on their phones, regularly upload stories and photos to social media or want to binge-watch Netflix shows on the go, worrying you’ll run out of data can be a constant stress.
 So, can you solve this by opting for an unlimited mobile data plan?

-The short answer is that while there aren’t any truly ‘unlimited’ mobile data plans, you can come close to this with the wide range of high data phone plans available.
+The short answer is that while there aren’t any truly ‘unlimited’ mobile data plans, there are many plans that do come close.

 Let’s get down to the details.